As a child, England was all I knew. It was all my family knew. And then, one day, everything changed.

-I admit McDonald’s makes some pretty dang good fries, but when it comes to fast food in Japan, MOS Burger takes top spot.
+I admit McDonald’s makes some pretty dang good fries, but my favorite fast food joint here is MOS Burger.
 Their strawberry milkshake is great, their food fresh, and their rice burger quite tasty.
-Hard to get a better lunch for under $6.
+Hard to get a better lunch for under $7.

 Never really like veggies, until I came to Japan that is.
 Thanks in part to my wife’s cooking, I love me some vegetables.
 They may be a bit pricey, but they are SO worth it.